Neda2020/Home_Sale_Solution/README.md

 🎯 Conclusion
 This project demonstrates how PySpark SQL can process large datasets efficiently and improve performance with caching & Parquet optimizations. 🚀

-🤝 Contributing
-Feel free to fork this repository and improve the analysis!
-PRs are welcome. 😊

 🔗 Author: Neda Jamal

 📧 Contact: neda.jamal@yahoo.com - LinkedIn: linkedin.com/in/nedajamal

 📢 Star ⭐ this repository if you found it helpful! 🌟